What is an IWMP?

 What is the plan's status?

 The LSWC is working with Palliser Environmental Services Ltd. to complete the IWMP.
 Alan Dolan & Associates has been providing community engagement and communications support.
+The plan is in its final draft and will soon be posted here.

 Indigenous communities are being encouraged to meet with the Watershed Council so they can better understand the purpose and contents of the draft plan.